- Still great value for money

 The updated device is slightly faster.
 I swapped the two devices in and out of a 40-inch Samsung TV while streaming content from Netflix, Crunchyroll and BBC iPlayer on a Nexus 6 smartphone and BT Home Hub router.

-When running the two devices on the 2.4GHz frequency, content universally loaded two to five seconds faster on the Chromecast 2.
-I didn’t notice a massive improvement in either speed or picture quality moving onto the 5GHz frequency, although the Chromecast 2 maintained its lead on loading times.
+When running the two devices on the 2.4GHz frequency, content universally loaded two to five seconds faster on the newer Chromecast.
+I didn’t notice a massive improvement in either speed or picture quality moving onto the 5GHz frequency, although the new Chromecast maintained its lead on loading times.

 Unlike the Nvidia Shield TV or Amazon Fire TV, the Chromecast can’t stream 4K content; it streams at a maximum 1080p resolution.
-Considering the lack of 4K content available in the UK this is forgivable, although it could hamper the Chromecast 2’s long-term appeal.
+You’ll need a Chromecast Ultra if you want that extra resolution.

 If you own a first-generation Chromecast, then you probably don’t need to upgrade.
 This is more a refinement than a reimagining of Google’s streaming stick.
 Its only notable improvements are a few under-the-hood performance upgrades and increased application support.